ISAs

 ISA Flexibility ↔️

 Some providers offer “Flexible ISAs”.
-The rules allow you to withdraw any amount from a flexible ISA and retain the ISA wrapper as long as it’s put back into an ISA within that tax year.
+The rules allow you to withdraw any amount from a flexible ISA and retain the ISA wrapper as long as it’s put back into the same ISA within the same tax year.

 FAQ